-A community is made up of famlies.
-A strong, healthy Community builds a network that is safety net that support families, in good and bad times.
-Communities that understand how to relate to eachother.
-Strong communities are educated in the Red Flags from adverse experiences & trauma and able to be supportive, understanding and provide resources for families facing crisis.
+A community is made up of families.
+A strong, healthy Community builds a network that is the safety net that support families, in both good and bad times.
+Healthy communities understand how to relate to each other.
+Strong communities are educated to identify people in crisis from adverse experiences & trauma.
+They gain tools to be supportive, understanding and provide resources for the family’s crisis.

-A strong, healthy community helps families experiencing a crisis move through the temporary transitional phase.
-Then, they are restored as a productive part of the community.
+A strong, healthy community has resources to help families experiencing a crisis to move through the temporary transitional phase of a traumatic event, and then, be restored as a productive part of the community.

-The TRAUMA INFORMED options are research based interventions.
-Children and/or adults are identified with injury by a traumatic event, an adverse experience or some form of violent abuse.
-Left untreated mental health concerns can develop possibly with somatic symptoms and decreased cognative functioning.
+The TRAUMA INFORMED options are research-based interventions for children and/or adults that are identified with injury by a traumatic event, an adverse experience or some form of violent abuse.
+They need intervention to be okay.
+Left untreated mental health concerns can develop possibly with somatic symptoms and ultimately decreased cognitive functioning with other physical and mental disorders.

-The raw pain from the trauma injury develops into a wound such as the inability to cope, avoidance, anxiety, and/or decreased functioning in specific areas unique to the individual.
-Thus, the person’s situation has no choice, but to escalate until the help is identified.and given.
+The raw pain from the trauma injury develops into a wound, such as the inability to cope, hyper vigilance, avoidance, anxiety, OCD, relationship issues and/or decreased functioning in specific areas unique to the individual.
+Thus, the situation has no choice, but to escalate until the help is identified and given.

-Each part of the community has a role, yet it is highly specialized professionals and their services that provided the intervention needed to move through the traumatic crisis and recover.
+Each part of the community has a role that gives and takes within that community.
+Networks, collaborations and education are used to connect people with the appropriate highly specialized professionals and their services for all the different interventions needed to move through the traumatic crisis to recover.

-A team of Trauma-Informed professionals, agencies, organizations and other services uniquely combined and working in collaboration with first responders and a survivor advocate to ensure all services are set up and working to help the trauma survivor transition to a healthy life.
+A team of Trauma-Informed professionals, agencies, organizations and other services uniquely combined and working in collaboration with first responders and survivor advocates ensure the trauma survivor find all services.
+The collaboration will identify missing needs of the community.
+Working together forms that community safety net set up and working to help the trauma survivor safely transition to a healthy life.

-The Network is to ensure a SAFE transition to an empowered transformation beyond the traumatic victimized state.
+The network is to ensure a SAFE transition to an empowered transformation beyond the traumatic victimized state.
+This breaks the cycle.

-Each trauma and individual are different, therefore the recovery is different.
-Thus, the effort focuses on finding the right resources for the unique recovery, and thus, is patient-centric.
+Each trauma and individual are different; therefore, the recovery is different.
+Thus, the focus is on finding the right resources and is patientcentric.

 Recovering & Empowering the Future of Family